usi-dag/JVBench-artifact/artifact/README.md

 /artifact                   <-- working directory
 | README.md                 // a copy of this README file
 | config                    // environment variables used by the other commands
+| utils                     // bash utils used by the other commands
 | evaluation.sh             // run benchmarks by calling the python scripts in `benchmark_runner/` and generate the figures by calling the scripts in `postprocessing/`
 | generate-figures.sh       // call the python scripts in `postprocessing/` to generate the figures
 | precollected.sh           // generate figures using precollected data